-For 2021 counts that the 2021 performance of each indicator is similarly compared to the same time in 2019, since 2020 is not a sound benchmark year to work with a simple year-over-year comparison.
-This means that the calculation looks as follows:
+For 2021 and 2022 counts that the performance of each indicator is similarly compared to the same time in 2019, since 2020 and 2021 do not provide a sound benchmark year.
+This means that calculations look as follows:

-The Skift Recovery Index provides a score relative to a baseline reading of 100 for the same month in 2019.
-The index provides data back to January 2020 for all countries, and will run for an as of yet undetermined time.
+The Index provides a score relative to a baseline reading of 100 for the same month in 2019.

-Comparing the current performance with 2019 figures, which was a strong year for travel in most countries and verticals, allows for easy interpretation as different verticals and countries are starting to recover at different rates.
-Possible future downturns can also be identified.
+Comparing the current performance with 2019 figures, which was a strong year for travel in most countries and verticals, allows for easy interpretation as different verticals and countries have shown fluctuating performances.

-Seasonality provides major fluctuations in the travel industry, and impacts countries differently, and by comparing the current situation with the previous year, the index compensates for any seasonal fluctuations.
+Seasonality provides major fluctuations in the travel industry, and impacts countries differently, and by comparing the current month with the same month in 2019, the Index compensates for any seasonal fluctuations.

 Retrospective Data Changes